-To assist you with your educational expenses, Eastern Shore Community College provides the Nelnet tuition payment plan.
-For a non-refundable fee, Nelnet allows you to pay your tuition in monthly, interest-free payments.
-The earlier you enroll the more payment options you have.
-You may enroll in or review the Nelnet plan on the college website at www.es.vccs.edu or contact Nelnet Business Solutions at 1.877.606.2587.
+To assist you with your educational expenses, Eastern Shore Community College is pleased to provide the TMS Payment Plan.
+For a non-refundable fee, TMS allows you to pay your tuition in monthly, interest-free payments.
+The earlier you enroll, the more payment options you have.
+Additional information and instructions are available on the ESCC website at www.es.vccs.edu.